SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 find examples (or in the negative) in texts

-this aspect of the free market workes well, it
+this aspect of the free market workes well, it was applied here

+OR:

+The free market could not work due to the enlightenment

+Enlightenment philosiphy: reductionist, everything can be reduced to ideals